Castlebar: Culture

-Castlebar is the location for important festivals and traditions, among which is the International Four Days' Walk.
+The town hosts a number of festivals and traditions, including the International Four Days' Walk.
 A well-established blues music festival in venues across the town took place for many years on the weekend before the first Monday in June, but has not taken place since 2011.
-During the 1970s and 1980s the town hosted the International Castlebar Song Contest which was televised nationally on RTÉ.
-The Museum of Country Life is located on the outskirts of Castlebar, and is the only branch of the National Museum of Ireland located outside Dublin.
+During the 1970s and 1980s the town hosted the International Castlebar Song Contest, televised nationally on RTÉ.
+In 1981 and 1982, Castlebar hosted the Occasion at the Castle music festival.

+The Museum of Country Life is on Castlebar's outskirts, and is the only branch of the National Museum of Ireland outside Dublin.

-Castlebar is home to The Linenhall Arts Centre, which exhibits visual art throughout the year, as well as hosting live drama and music performances.
-The Linenhall also organises an annual children's arts festival called Roola Boola (an anglicisation of the Irish phrase rí rá agus ruaile buaile which in this context means "boisterous fun").
-The Royal Theatre and Event Centre, with a capacity of two thousand two hundred fully seated, four thousand standing, hosts larger-scale productions and popular music concerts.
+Castlebar is home to the Linenhall Arts Centre, which exhibits visual art and hosts live drama and music performances.
+The Royal Theatre and Event Centre has a capacity of 2,200 people fully seated or 4,000 standing.
+It hosts larger-scale productions and popular music concerts.